 Canon G7 X Mark II versus Canon G1 X Mark II

-The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Canon G1 X Mark II.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon G7 X Mark II and the Canon G1 X Mark II are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G7X Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is notably larger (33 percent) than the Canon G7 X Mark II.
 Moreover, the G1X Mark II is substantially heavier (73 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the G1X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.